netzkern/butler/docs/templateSurveys.md

 # Butler Template Surveys

 Your are able to create an interactive survey before your template is proceed.
-The results can be used inside the template.
+The results can be used to build templates for user-specific requirements.

 ## How to create a survey?

 1. Create a config file `butler-survey.yml` in the root directory of the template repository.
-2. Create questions based on the format below.
+2. Create questions based on the [format](#configuration) below.
-3. Build your template with [easy to use](/docs/templateSyntax.md#get-survey-results) template syntax.
+3. Build your template with the [easy to use](/docs/templateSyntax.md#get-survey-results) template syntax.
-4. Run butler and create your new project.
+4. Run butler and create your a new project.

 **butler-survey.yml**
 ```yml